hannadrehman/dotfiles/vim-commands.md

 `$` - Places the cursor at the end of a line

+`o` - insert new line below and go to insert mode

+`O` - insert new line below and go to insert mode

 `)` - Takes you to the start of the next sentence

 `(` - Takes you to the start of the previous sentence